cihga39871/Atria/README.md

 # Atria

+**The source code will be uploaded to this repository once the Atria paper is accepted.**

 Atria is designed to trim adapters and low-quality bases of **pair-end** next-generation sequencing data.
 It infers the insert DNA precisely by integrating both adapter information and reverse-complementary properties of pair-end reads within a delicate decision tree.

 ## Contents